 -Died 04/20/1676 at home in Newport Rhode Island

--His siblings Joseph, Thomas, Carew and Mary sailed to America with John.
+-His siblings Thomas, Carew and Mary sailed to America with John.
+Joseph would follow later.

 -Elizabeth Hargis 1st wife – married in England.
 She sailed to America with John in 1637

--Jane Fletcher 2nd wife (Baby girl, passed away 15 months old, unknown name)
+-Jane Fletcher 2nd wife, passed way 2 months after childbirth.
+Baby girl, passed away 15 months old, unknown name.

 -Sarah Davis 3rd wife – lived 16 more years in Newport RI after his death

--Knew he was dying, it was sudden, we do not know cause of death.
-He wrote his Last Will and Testament on his deathbed.
+-Knew he was dying, “was of sound mind, but body was failing.”
+It was sudden, we do not know cause of death.
+He wrote his Last Will and Testament, 10 pages double spaced, on his deathbed.

 –Dr. John Clarke is buried between his 1st and 2nd wives in what was the north-east corner of his orchard, near his house and his church.
 The cemetery is on Dr. Marcus Wheatland Boulevard across the street from the rear of the Newport Police Station.
 The gate to his grave is locked, tours can be arranged through the United Baptist Church of Newport.

 -Left no direct descendants.
 His youngest brother Joseph had 12 children which left a Clarke family legacy.

 -Physician to Ann Hutchinson – 1638

 -Medical Contributions Honored by New England Journal of Medicine.